I’m not very flexible.. Can I do yoga?

 Do you offer private/one-to-one bespoke sessions?

 Yes I do.
 Ideal for people that lead very busy lives, have their own personal body/mind goals or would like to build confidence before coming to a regular class.
 Your first session starts with a detailed consultation so that each class is tailored to your needs.
-Please get in touch for more details so we can talk it over.
+You can find out more here

 ..Too much information?!